 Report your new secured credit card to the major credit bureaus before you start using it.

-Some secured credit card issuers don’t report to all three major credit bureaus (Equifax, Experian, TransUnion), so make sure you check whether or not your chosen issuer does.
+Some secured credit card issuers don’t report to all three major credit bureaus (Equifax, Experian, TransUnion), so check whether your chosen issuer does.
 Find one that will report your good behavior every month.
 Reporting to all three major credit bureaus is crucial for building or improving your credit score, as your credit report will include your entire payment history.

 3. What Are the Advantages?

 • A Very Easy and Quick Approval Process.
-Apart from proof of not having any unpaid debts, all you need to provide to obtain a secured credit card is a security deposit.
-This is precisely why the process of approval is swift and simple.
-By getting the required deposit, your issuer eliminates any potential risk that could negatively affect them, since they can keep your money if you fail to provide payments on time.
+Apart from proof of no unpaid debts, all you need to provide to obtain a secured credit card is a security deposit.
+This is precisely why the approval process is swift and straightforward.
+By getting the required deposit, your issuer eliminates any potential risk that could negatively affect them since they can keep your money if you fail to provide payments on time.

 • Reasonable and Affordable Fees.
-Average annual fees (during the first year) for secured credit cards range from $29-$49+.
+Average annual fees (during the first year) for secured credit cards range from $ 29 to $ 49+.
 Most secured credit cards come with much lower annual fees for subsequent years.
 However, there are also secured credit cards with absolutely no annual fees.
 There are other fees to consider, but they’re very reasonable and affordable.

 PRO Tip